Swaledale Mountain Rescue Team: History

 The team was formed in July 1968 with 12 local men; they now have a complement of 40 volunteers both male and female.
+A lottery grant of £425,698 allowed the team to build a new headquarters on Hipswell Road West within Catterick Garrison in 2001.

 In 2015, the SMRT signed a joint working agreement with the North Yorkshire Fire and Rescue Service to attend large scale flooding events and water rescues.

 Whilst the SMRT cover over up to 600 mi2, they do not confine themselves solely to Swaledale, Wensleydale or even North Yorkshire.
 The SMRT have operated in York, Cumbria, and Whitby.
 As with most volunteer search and rescue teams, the SMRT does not receive any local, regional or national funding.
 It relies solely on the support of local people and organisations.

 During 2009, SMRT were involved in 30 callouts and 35 in 2010.
-Previous numbers had been in the high teens and low twenties; the rise in number of callouts was attributed to people Staycationing after the financial crisis of 2007–2008 of the late 2000s.
+Previous numbers had been in the high teens and low twenties; the rise in number of callouts was attributed to people Staycationing after the 2008 financial crisis.
 During 2016, the team were called out fifteen times to a variety of rescues including one where a Tesco delivery driver had driven off a small cliff near Leyburn in North Yorkshire.
 During 2020, despite fewer people visiting the area due to the lockdowns enforced by the COVID-19 pandemic, the team were called out 35 times during 2020.

 The SMRT work from a building located on the Catterick Garrison estate.
 The British Army used to charge the SMRT for use of their training land, but after the SMRT were called out to search for missing soldiers (one of whom had drowned), the army agreed to drop their levy to a peppercorn rent of just £5 per year.